 You definitely shouldn’t approach writing your resume with a defeatist attitude, but it’s not a bad idea to take a page out of Mr. Roger’s book.

 Sometimes starting your resume is the hardest part, but that shouldn’t stop you from trying.
+Learning how to make a resume on Word is a good place to start, and with a variety of templates, it’s easy too.
 If your first draft doesn’t look great, it’s okay – that’s what editing is for.